ansys/pyansys-dev-guide/doc/source/getting-started/administration.rst

 In order to trigger the public release process, project leads should fill in the following
 form:

-* `Release request workflow intitiation form <https://gz2idtcjsw2.typeform.com/to/qVujtwSR>`_
+* `Release request workflow inititiation form <https://gz2idtcjsw2.typeform.com/to/qVujtwSR>`_

-This form lets the different parties involved in the public release process know that there is a will to release a project.
+This form lets the different parties involved in the public release process know that there is a request to release a project.
 If your selected option was to release an Ansys Open Source project, then please continue to the next section.

 Approval process